What to do this weekend in L.A. Critics’ Picks: July 28 - Aug 3, 2017

 With forthright emotion, spirited humor and a surprisingly purposeful sense of spectacle, director Patty Jenkins and her superb star, Gal Gadot, have made a thrilling new superhero saga that might just save the typically nonthrilling DC Extended Universe.
 (Justin Chang) Read more

-In the lovely, lively new Netflix comedy “GLOW,” which premieres Friday morning a minute after midnight, Alison Brie plays Ruth, a never-hired actress in 1985 Hollywood who stumbles into the world of professional wrestling.
-“Every director says, ‘Bring me someone I don’t know, someone I haven’t seen, I want a girl who’s real,’ ” a casting director tells Ruth.
-“So I bring you in so they can see that they don’t actually want the thing they think they want.”
-Then one day she answers a call for “unconventional women” and finds herself in a gym among actresses of all shapes, colors and dispositions, most of them outsiders in one way or another.
+In the lovely, lively Netflix comedy “GLOW,” Alison Brie plays Ruth, a never-hired actress in 1985 Hollywood who finds herself in a gym among actresses of all shapes, colors and dispositions, most of them outsiders in one way or another.
 Facing them is Sam (Marc Maron), a director of low-budget horror fare, who has been hired to make the world’s first women’s wrestling TV show.
-Netflix, Anytime.
-Read more
+(Robert Lloyd) (Netflix, Anytime) Read more

 'I'm Dying Up Here'